How to wash baby clothes?

 Always separate baby clothes from other laundries at home.
 Washing baby clothes by hands is the best way to keep the cotton soft.
 Avoid twisting or rubbing too hard as it may shrink or deform the garment.
 Gentle motions like swishing will do the work, but make sure to wash thoroughly so that no soap is left.
 If the clothes are stained, try soaking them in cold water immediately before any washing takes place.

-If you can’t afford to hand wash baby clothes, no problem - just set your washer to a “gentle cycle” and use cold water, or water below 30° C. Also try to avoid putting clothes with other clothes than contain zippers, plastic pieces, or velcro as it is quite abrasive to any type of clothing and will encourage “piling” on delicate cotton fabric.
-If you have clothes that do have these plastic or metal accessories, dump them in mesh bag so they don’t tumble around with the rest of the clothes.
+If you can’t afford to hand wash baby clothes, no problem - just set your washer to a “gentle cycle” and use cold water, or water below 30° C. Also try to avoid putting clothes with other clothes that contain zippers, plastic pieces, or velcro as it is quite abrasive to any type of clothing and will encourage “pilling” on delicate cotton fabric.
+If you have clothes that do have these plastic or metal accessories, dump them in a mesh bag so they don’t tumble around with the rest of the clothes.

 Mild soap is our friend

 Choosing the mildest detergent available to wash baby clothes is also very important.
 To keep the cotton soft, avoid using any harsh alkaline-heavy detergents, softeners, stain removers, dyes or perfumes.
-Soaps that contains less alkaline like mild fragrance-free soap bars, baby-specific detergents, or soap nuts for eco-friendly mums, are good enough to keep the garment clean.
+Soaps that contain less alkaline like mild fragrance-free soap bars, baby-specific detergents, or soap nuts for eco-friendly mums, are good enough to keep the garment clean.

-If your loved one has sensitive and is prone to rashes or eczema, and you’re not sure about trying a new detergent, try doing a patch test on a small part of your baby’s skin first.
+If your loved one has sensitive skin and is prone to rashes or eczema, and you’re not sure about trying a new detergent, try doing a patch test on a small part of your baby’s skin first.
 Try washing a small item with that detergent and placing it on your baby’s skin for a period of time.
 Monitor closely to see if it triggers any reactions.

 Here comes the sun